House of Tudor

-In total, the Tudor monarchs ruled their domains for 118 years.
-Henry VIII was the only son of Henry VII to live to the age of maturity, and he proved a dominant ruler.
+The Tudor monarchs ruled England for a total of 118 years.
+Henry VIII was the only son of Henry VII and Elizabeth of York to live to the age of maturity, and he proved a dominant ruler.
 Issues around royal succession (including marriage and the succession rights of women) became major political themes during the Tudor era, as did the English Reformation in religion, impacting the future of the Crown.
-Elizabeth I was the longest serving Tudor monarch at 44 years, and her reign—known as the Elizabethan Era—provided a period of stability after the short, troubled reigns of her siblings.
+Elizabeth I was the longest serving Tudor monarch at 44 years, and her reign—known as the Elizabethan era—provided a period of stability after the short, troubled reigns of her siblings.
 When Elizabeth I died childless, her cousin of the Scottish House of Stuart succeeded her, in the Union of the Crowns of 24 March 1603.
-The first Stuart to become King of England, James VI and I, was a great-grandson of Henry VII's daughter Margaret Tudor, who in 1503 had married James IV of Scotland in accordance with the 1502 Treaty of Perpetual Peace.
+The first Stuart to become King of England, James VI and I, was a great-grandson of Henry VII's daughter Margaret (Tudor) Queen of Scots, who in 1503 had married James IV of Scotland in accordance with the 1502 Treaty of Perpetual Peace.
 A connection persists to the present 21st century, as Charles III is a ninth-generation descendant of George I, who in turn was James VI and I's great-grandson.